You are here

 - ICD-10-AM Codes: D12.6

-Familial adenomatous polyposis means an inherited autosomal dominant syndrome caused by germ-line mutation of the adenomatous polyposis coli gene, characterised by the formation of more than 100 colorectal adenomas.
+Familial adenomatous polyposis is an inherited autosomal dominant syndrome, characterised by the formation of numerous (typically > 100) colorectal adenomas.

 Additional diagnoses covered by SOP